luguin444/node-challenge/README.md

 1. User-Facing API: This component manages requests from registered users, facilitating the retrieval of quote information.

-2. Internal Stock Service: Responsible for querying external APIs to gather the requested quote data.
+2. Internal Stock Service: Responsible for querying external APIs to gather the requested quote data

-## Documentation

-Please check here:

 ## Main Technologies